EdouardDidier/ZedChessEngine/README.md

 - Import files under the "src" directory as source files
 - Install and link SDL2 to the project
 - Build and run
 _Note : By default the application starts with CLI.
 You can use the `graphic` command to start GUI mode.
-Alternatively, use `-g` or `-graphic` parameter to start GUI._
+Alternatively, use `-g` or `-graphic` parameter to start directly in GUI mode._

 ## Resources